-Our first tax tip for property sellers in Northern Kentucky is special savings accounts for real estate investors.
+Our first tax tip for property sellers in Greater Cincinnati Area is special savings accounts for real estate investors.
 These accounts help you save money when you sell.
 As a result, you may defer the taxes or have zero tax liability.
 These individual retirement accounts or IRAs include 1031 exchanges, health savings accounts, Solo 401k, and self-directed IRA accounts.
 So while there are plenty of rules and regulations, you can grow your real estate investment portfolio while enjoying more of the returns on your investments.

-When you sell an investment and make a profit, this is known as capital gains, which brings us to our next tax tips for property sellers in Northern Kentucky.
+When you sell an investment and make a profit, this is known as capital gains, which brings us to our next tax tips for property sellers in Greater Cincinnati Area.
 Using the exemption for capital gains, you could pay no gains tax on the sale.
 The amount of capital gains on the property is dependent on the time you’ve owned the property and your filing status.
 Current law requires living in the property as the owner two of the last five years and have owned the property 24 months to realize savings in taxes.
 You can use the exemption once every two years.
 There are limits on these exemptions.
 You must stay on top of current laws and work with a professional to avoid

 errors and realize the best savings.

 You can deduct the costs involved in selling your property.
 Among the allowable expenses for homeowners are deductions for your property taxes and any interest paid on your mortgage debt.
 Check current tax laws for the current limits on these deductions.
 Be sure to follow guidelines in determining if your expenditure is for routine maintenance or a repair, while both are deductible.
 They are treated differently in the tax laws.
 Improvements required for the sale of the home may be deductible.
 Watch your timing on this expense.
-Carefully tracking expenses will help with these tax tips for property sellers in Northern Kentucky, allowable deductions.
+Carefully tracking expenses will help with these tax tips for property sellers in Greater Cincinnati Area, allowable deductions.

 Passive Income and Pass-Through Deductions